Mental Health Counseling Master’s Degree

-Advance your clinical practice career with our Master of Arts in Mental Health Counseling.
+Advance your clinical practice career with our M.A. in Mental Health Counseling.

 Why should I enroll in Adelphi’s M.A. in Mental Health Counseling Program?

 - The degree prepares you for a variety of careers in healthcare, including opportunities in hospitals, medical centers, outpatient clinics, private practice and organizations.